Related Party Transactions

 |Related Party Transactions||

-On March 21, 2014, the Company entered into a consulting agreement with Orchestra Medical Ventures, LLC (Orchestra), of which David Hochman is Managing Partner.
+On March 21, 2014, the Company entered into a consulting agreement with Orchestra Medical Ventures, LLC (“Orchestra”), of which David Hochman is Managing Partner.
 The agreement provided that Orchestra would render a variety of consulting and advisory services relating principally to identifying and evaluating strategic relationships, licensing opportunities, and business strategies.
 Orchestra was compensated at the rate of $5,000 per month for twelve months, payable quarterly in advance.
-During the six months ended June 30, 2015, the Company paid Orchestra $15,000.
+For the three months ended March 31, 2015, the Company paid Orchestra $15,000.
 The consulting agreement expired on April 11, 2015 and the Company is not obligated to make future payments.

-As of June 30, 2015, one of the members of the Companys scientific advisory board was considered an affiliate of the Company as he owned more than 10% of the Companys common stock at that date.
-This individuals ownership of the Companys common stock was less than 10% as of June 30, 2016.
+As of March 31, 2015, one of the members of the Company’s scientific advisory board was considered an affiliate of the Company as he owned more than 10% of the Company’s common stock at that date.
+This individual’s ownership of the Company’s common stock was less than 10% as of March 31, 2016

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.